 Avocados (Persea americana) are called aguacates in Spanish and ahuacatl in Nahuatl.[avocado1]
 Avocados originate from the Americas and there are numerous varieties.

 You never know what you are going to find while wandering around in the market, how about an avocado weighing over a half of a kilo (1 lb)?
 It tastes the same as normal sized avocados.
 For a larger image, click here.

 Avocado leaves are called hojas de aguacates in Spanish.
 The leaves can be used either fresh or dried.
 They are used as flavoring in beans and in a variety of salsas.
 Best to buy these leaves from a herbal store as some avocado leaves, such as Hass avocado leaves, are toxic to a variety of animals.
 Hojas de aguacates are also believed to have a wide variety of medicinal properties.
 For a larger image of avocado leaves click here.

 Hass avocados are the most common type of avocados.
-The thicker bumpier skin of the hass avocado protects the fruit from bruising making it a a more profitable when being shipped.
+The thicker bumpier skin of the Hass avocado protects the fruit from bruising making it more profitable when being shipped.
 They are available year round.
-For a larger image of hass avocados click here.
+For a larger image of Hass avocados click here.

 Aguacate de Mantequilla also known locally as Aguacate de San Gabriel (a town near Puerto Escondido Oaxaca) and sometimes as Aguacate de Chiapas, where this type of avocado is commonly grown.
 Aguacate de Mantequilla are know for their oily or butter like content (mantequilla is Spanish for butter.)
 For a larger image of Aguacate de Mantequilla click here.

 Bananas and plantains are called plátanos in Spanish.
 Bananas originate from Southeast Asia and were introduced into Mexico during the colonial period.
 The most common type of bananas are Cavendish bananas however in Mexico there other varieties commonly to be found in markets.